A Guide To Leisure Batteries: Construction and Care

 This gives your typical daily consumption.
 It is surprising how much power is required and how we take it for granted.
 Heavy consumption equipment like motor movers will have a detrimental effect on the battery performance for the reasons explained below.

 • Rate of discharge – Following on from the above point, a battery’s ability to provide power will depend on the rate of discharge.
 Time plays a key part and that is why batteries built to meet EU 50342 standards have two or sometimes three Ah capacities marked on their labels.
 Normally a manufacturer’s quoted Ah capacity of a battery is based on a discharge time of 20 hours – referred to as ‘the 20 hour rate’.
-For instance, a battery designated as 95Ah at the 20 hour rate might only achieve 80Ah at a five hour rate – or as much as 105Ah if educed demand extends over a 100-hour period.
+For instance, a battery designated as 95Ah at the 20 hour rate might only achieve 80Ah at a five hour rate – or as much as 105Ah if reduced demand extends over a 100-hour period.

 Unfortunately there are so many different factors involved in a battery’s actual performance, its Ah capacity can only be taken as a guide.
 The type of battery design and construction, ambient temperature, battery age, and consumption levels have already been mentioned.
 In practical terms, nearly all caravanners find their battery seems to need recharging far sooner than they expected.